scibaric/meter-readings/README.md

 ## Test, build and run

 Maven automation tool is used for testing the service and building JAR.
-Testing and building is started with next command `./mvnw clean test package`.
+Testing and building is started with next command inside the project `./mvnw clean test package`.

 All test should pass and JAR is generated in